-As a Commons Registration Authority under the Commons Registrations Act 1965, we're responsible for maintaining the Register of Common Land and Town or Village Greens for this area.
+As a Commons Registration Authority under the Commons Registrations Act 1965, we're in charge of maintaining the Register of Common Land and Town or Village Greens for this area.

-The register is available for inspection electronically at the Library @ the Lightbox, 1 The Glass works, Barnsley, S70 1GW.
+The register is available for inspection in electronic form at the Library @ the Lightbox.
+The address for this is 1 The Glass works, Barnsley, S70 1GW.

-Due to the way the information is held it has been necessary to introduce an appointment system.
-To make an appointment contact the Local Land Charges Team on (01226 773054).
+Due to the way the details are held it has been needed to introduce an appointment system.
+To make an appointment contact the Local Land Charges Team on (01226) 773054.
 Appointments are available Monday to Friday at 9.30am, 11.30am, 1.30pm, and 3.30pm.

 The Register of Common Land and Town or Village Greens

-The register details the extents, rights and ownership in relation to areas of common land or town or village greens, as registered under the Commons Registration Act 1965.
+The register details the extents, rights and ownership in relation to areas of common land or town or village greens.
+This is as registered under the Commons Registration Act 1965.

-Each area of common land and town or village green is listed in the register under a unique unit number and each unit is divided into three sections.
+Each area of common land and town or village green is listed in the register under a unique unit number.
+Each unit is divided into three sections.